Official PageAbout I Filmography I Actor's Resume I Photos I Demo Reel I Social

 Copyright: LC Images

-Born to a usual, loving Ukrainian family of an Electronic Engineer and Financial Analyst, she was raised in arguably the most beautiful country on Earth, Ukraine.
+Born to a loving Ukrainian family of an Electronic Engineer and Financial Analyst, she was raised in arguably the most beautiful country on Earth, Ukraine.
 An outspoken Ukrainian teacher and lawyer, Svitlana continued her education in U.S. rediscovering her passion for acting.
 She fondly remembers her drama and choreography instructors from university's student theater and many amazing, talented people that continue inspiring her.
 Formerly a radio program host, Svitlana speaks excellent English with a very slight, pleasant accent that many people interpret as French.
 A rhythmic gymnast in the past, she loves dancing, arts and technology and enjoys teaching languages.
-Svitlana possesses a unique talent of communication with children and young adults and dreams to take part in some great film for kids, to create social programs keeping Hawaii's teens meaningfully occupied after school and to help increase awareness on extreme importance of equal wages for women and men in the United States.
-She lives in Honolulu, Hawaii and visits Ukraine on vacations as often as she can.

-DNA Ancestry (updated): Svitlana is Ukrainian and Polish, partly Czech, Hungarian and Russian, a bit French and German (one of her ancestors was allegedly 100% French and German and lived between 5 and 8+ generations ago in a general area of Belgium, Netherlands, Germany, Luxembourg, Switzerland and France; a precise region could not be identified), a bit British & Irish (one of her ancestors was allegedly 100% British & Irish and lived 7-8 generations ago in that region), a little Balkan (one of her ancestors was allegedly 100% Balkan and lived between 5 and 8+ generations ago either in Bosnia and Herzegovina or Romania), a bit Native American, broadly North Western European and broadly European.
+DNA Ancestry (updated): Svitlana is Baltic, Ukrainian and Polish, partly Czech, Hungarian and Russian, a bit French and German (one of her ancestors was allegedly 100% French and German and lived between 5 and 8+ generations ago in a general area of Belgium, Netherlands, Germany, Luxembourg, Switzerland and France; a precise region could not be identified), a bit British & Irish (one of her ancestors was allegedly 100% British & Irish and lived 7-8 generations ago in that region), a little Balkan (one of her ancestors was allegedly 100% Balkan and lived between 5 and 8+ generations ago either in Bosnia and Herzegovina or Romania), [a bit Native American with a number of DNA relatives that have some Native American and/or Siberian ethnicity (relevant data was removed, possibly due to a privacy concern)], broadly North Western European and broadly European.

 Svitlana's maternal haplogroup (her mother's line information that is passed to all kids in the family through their mothers) is one of the newer discoveries in genetics.
 Her maternal line is rather unique and rarely found in Europe.
 One of Svitlana's female ancestors is responsible for making an unbelievable journey along the Silk Road (as it was named in Byzantine times) approximately 18,000 years ago.
 Presumably, she moved much closer towards Europe from an area that is now known as India.
 Europe was covered in ice for a long time before and after that move.
 Scientists state that not many representatives of her maternal line survived after the end of a glacier episode and ice age.
 It makes linking some scattered ancient discoveries together more difficult.